Home » Halloween Recipes » Graveyard Brownies | Spooky Halloween Dessert!

 • 2-4 standard chocolate Oreos, ground into fine crumbs

 Line a 9″x 9″ baking pan with foil or parchment paper, and grease with cooking spray.
-Allow the parchment paper to hang over the sides of the pan, this will be used as a sling for easy brownie removal later.
+Allow the parchment paper to hang over the sides of the pan.

 While the brownies are still very warm, add 1 cup of Nutella to the top.
-Using an offset spatula or a spoon, spread the Nutella evenly over the top of the brownies.
+Using an offset spatula or a spoon, spread the Nutella frosting evenly over the top of the brownies.

 Allow the brownies to finish cooling completely.

-Making the Full Moon Cookies
+Step 2: Make The Full Moon Cookies

 Grab 12 mini white fudge-covered Oreos and your Halloween sprinkles.

 Using a toothpick, spread a little of the melted vanilla candy coating on the front of your mini Oreo.
-Working quickly, place 2-3 bat sprinkles on the candy coating to stick.
-Now it looks like you have bats flying in the moonlight!

 Attaching the bat sprinkles to the melted candy coating